 These three types of home security camera recorders are highly dependent on the Internet for video transmission, and your network speed will also determine how fast you can upload the files.

-5. Do You Prefer Scalability of the Surveillance Camera Recorders
+5. Do You Prefer Scalability of Security Camera Recorders

 Both the security camera DVR/NVR recorders and security camera recording to Cloud offer great flexibility and scalability for data storage.

-As mentioned above, most security camera DVR/NVR systems allow you to add external HDDs for storage expansion.
+As mentioned above, most security camera DVR/NVR systems allow you to add an external HDD for storage expansion.
+And you are free to add more IP cameras as you wish with no additional licenses needed.

-For security camera Cloud recording, you can simply choose the storage plan you’re your desired capacities and pay for what you need.
+For security camera Cloud recording, you can simply choose the storage plan with your desired capacities and pay for what you need.

 To deepen your understanding of security camera video recorders, here we’ve rounded up the hottest questions about IP camera recorders.